Vivienne Baber

-Vivienne Baber (born 1911, sometimes credited as Vivian or Vivianne) was an actress in the United States.
+Vivienne Baber (born 1911, date of death unknown), sometimes credited as Vivian or Vivianne, was an American actress.
 She had a starring role in the 1932 film The Black King.

 Early life

 Baber was born in 1911 in Brooklyn, New York, to parents Henry and Ethel.
 For the 1925 New York state census, her family's race is listed as Creole.
 Her father was a bank clerk and she had a younger sister named Muriel.
 By 1930 she had changed the spelling of her name to "Vivian".
 She began acting on stage productions in 1929, at age 18; her first role was the main character in the play, Harlem.
 Before that, she had sung in a cabaret chorus.
 In a 1932 interview, Baber said she had "Indian and English blood in [her] veins", and described herself as "three-quarters white and one-quarter colored".
 She also said she had danced at the Brooklyn Academy of Music, and still lived in the borough.